AdobeDocs/adobe-io-events/src/pages/guides/index.md

 <InlineAlert variant="info" slots="text"/>
 Kindly note that this digital signature verification process comes out-of-the-box for I/O Runtime actions, and no action is required on that end.

+### Adobe I/O Events mTLS support

+Instead of leveraging the Adobe I/O Events Digital Signature, you may choose to secure your webhook using `mTLS`.
+`mTLS` (mutual Transport Layer Security) will ensure that only Adobe I/O Events can send events to your webhook.
+Once enabled on your server, `mTLS` includes an additional step compared to `TLS`/`https`: for all incoming (webhook) requests, your server will ask for the client’s certificate and will verify it at its end.

+**No additional configuration is required to activate mTLS.
+If your server is mTLS enabled, Adobe I/O Events client certificate will automatically be sent to your server, during the ssl-handshake.**

+Adobe I/O Events client certificate lifecycle is fully automated to improve reliability and prevent service disruptions.
+With this automation, Adobe I/O Events certificate is:
+* generated with a 13-month expiration date;
+* reissued 60 days before expiration,
+  * the latest issue being instantly promoted,
+  * the old certificate being revoked 30 days before expiration,
+* revoked if compromised

+You are responsible for ensuring that your server does use and trust **all** Adobe I/O Events client certificates (that did not expire and were not revoked).
+To implement this, you will retrieve Adobe I/O Events latest public certificate using [Adobe Platform Certificate API](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/mtls-api/public-certificate-endpoint).

+Notes:
+* you will need to add the `AEP-Default-All-Users` API to your project in the `Adobe Developer Console` to access this Certificate endpoint, see the [Adobe Platform API authentication documentation](https://experienceleague.adobe.com/en/docs/experience-platform/landing/platform-apis/api-authentication).
+* Adobe I/O Events certificate is issued by a Certificate Authority (CA)
+* Adobe I/O Events certificate Common Name (CN) and Subject Alternative Names (SAN) will remain the same across renewal, and can be used as an additional layer of ownership validation if you wish to do so.

 ## Quotas